jiunnhwa/jiunnhwa.github.io/_posts/2026-05-01-the-recursive-pdca-a-coding-journey-with-deepseek.md

 https://chat.deepseek.com/share/4vxj30k7xwhow3ijyi

 ## I began with the end in mind, and in the end it was beautiful.
+in the below the referenced 'You' is me.
 ---

 ## Here is the complete conversation from that point onward, formatted as a single response: